kvarak/dnd/docs/_Classes/fighter.md

 Ghost Operatives are the elite scouts and strike force of a well-trained military unit.
 They combine the skills of a spy with combat prowess, quickly moving through the battlefield even while heavily armored, and they are deadly when they catch an opponent unawares.
 These fighters excel at stealth, undercover operations, and infiltration of enemy installations.
 If a Ghost Operative does their job right, their adversaries won't know they were there at all.

 > *"Get in, do the job, get out.
 If they're lucky, they won't know I'm there.
 If not, they'll wish I wasn't."*
 >
 > -- Gregor Antus, of the 1st Scouting Regiment

-### Bonus Proficiency
+### Bonus Skill
-When you choose this archetype at 3rd level, you gain proficiency with the Investigation, Perception and Stealth skills.
-In addition you always have advantage on ability checks made using Stealth.
+When you choose this archetype at 3rd level, add *Stealth* to your class skills and gain 1 skill point to spend on this skill.

 ### Covert Ops
-Also starting at 3rd level, medium and heavy armor does not impose disadvantage on Stealth checks for you.
+Medium and heavy armor does not impose disadvantage on Stealth checks for you.

 ### Initiative Bonus
-From 7th level, you are always prepared to move quickly if something goes wrong and fighting begins.
-You and allied creatures within 20 feet of you who can see you add your proficiency bonus to their initiative rolls.
+You are always prepared to move quickly if something goes wrong and fighting begins.
+If you have the *Perception - Keen Awareness* skill, allied creatures within 20 ft who can see you also have ***expertise*** on their initiative rolls.

 ### Reconnaissance
-Also from 7th level, your training to better able to find the information you need in order to complete your mission has improved even more.
-You have advantage on all Investigation and Perception checks.
+Your training to better able to find the information you need in order to complete your mission has improved even more. add *Investigation* to your class skills and gain 1 skill point to spend on this skill.

 ### Extraction
-Starting at 10th level, you can quickly and effectively help your allies remove themselves from dicey situations.
-As a ***bonus action*** on your turn you can assist a creature within 5 feet of you to escape from its current position.
+You can quickly and effectively help your allies remove themselves from dicey situations.
+As a ***bonus action*** on your turn you can assist an adjacent creature to escape from its current position.
 That creature can use a ***reaction*** to immediately move up to half its movement speed without provoking opportunity attacks.

 ### Infiltration
-At 15th level, you have learned tricks to help you enter and move about target sites quietly.
+You have learned tricks to help you enter and move about target sites quietly.
 You gain the following benefits:

-* You have advantage on ability checks made to detect or disarm traps.
+* You have ***expertise*** when detecting or disarming traps.
-* You have advantage on saving throws against traps.
+* You have ***expertise*** on saving throws against traps.
 * You don't activate traps or spells that would be activated by stepping on them.

 ### Sudden Strike
-At 18th level, you can quickly neutralize a target if you can get the drop on them.
+You can quickly neutralize a target if you can get the drop on them.
 You have advantage on attack rolls against any creature that hasn't taken a turn in the combat yet.
 In addition, any hit you score against a creature that is surprised is a critical hit.
 If the target’s remaining hp is less than twice your fighter level, you can choose to knock them out instead.
 If you do, you deal no damage, but the creature falls unconscious.